lintonye/learnreact.design/_posts/2017-11-20-jon-gold-on-react-sketchapp.md

 ---
 layout: post
-last-modified: '2017-06-23'
+last-modified: '2018-01-08'

 title: "React Sketch.app: backstory and full vision "
 subtitle: "A conversation with Jon Gold, the creator of React Sketch.app"

-excerpt: "React terms explained in plain English and doodles🌴🎄⚛"
+excerpt: "A conversation with Jon Gold, the creator of React Sketch.app"

 author:
   name: Linton Ye